Home People Publications Activities Teaching Work with us Contacts

 Experiment

 Long-time coherent coupling in a spin mixture can be achieved only in a very stable and well-controlled magnetic field environment.
 We realized a 4-layer magnetic shield that is both able to attenuate external fields by more than 5 orders of magnitude and also compatible with the presence of internal coils, that are needed to generate a known stable field on the atoms.
+We developed a protocols that allow to measure and compensate the magnetic field down to few microG.

 Reference: